shammy319/upes-assignments/README.md

 - Fork this repo.
 - Create a folder by your name.
 - Create a separate file for each question/answer in that folder (name the file by question number)
+- Add your resume to the folder.
 - Send a pull request to the the master(this) remote.

 # Questions
-- For any questions or queries, you can create an issue in [this](https://github.com/DigiCred/upes-assignments/issues) repo.
+- For any questions or queries, you can refer to current issues or create a new one [here](https://github.com/DigiCred/upes-assignments/issues).